 In December 2016, a political compromise with the EU was attained that eliminated quotas on EU citizens, but still allowed favorable treatment of Swiss-based job applicants.

-In 2016, Switzerland had 1.0 hectares of biocapacity per person within its territory, and Swiss consumption required 4.6 hectares of biocapacity.
+In 2016, Switzerland had 1.0 hectares of biocapacity per person within its territory, 40 per cent less than world average of 1.6.

 The 2016 World Economic Forum's Global Competitiveness Report ranked Switzerland's economy as the world's most competitive.

-In 2017, Switzerland ranked 11th in the world when its GDP was adjusted for purchasing power.
+In 2017, Switzerland ranked 11th when adjusted for purchasing power.

 A follow-up study conducted in 2018 reported that 59% considered racism a serious problem in Switzerland.
-The proportion of the population that claimed to have been targeted by racial discrimination increased from 10% in 2014 to almost 17% in 2018.
+The proportion of the population that claimed to have been targeted by racial discrimination increased to almost 17% in 2018.

 As of 2018, the cantons comprised 2,222 municipalities.